 It is not uncommon to have multiple departments — engineering, purchasing, manufacturing, outsourced contractors — working from the same Bill of Materials in order to bring the product through the production process.

 For this reason, it is very important for a business to ensure that the Bill of Materials is as detailed, clearly illustrated and accurate as possible.
 The efficiency and cost-effectiveness of a manufactured product hinge completely on the quality of the Bill of Materials.

 From purchasing raw materials and components to the assembly process on the factory floor – including tooling – during the production run, the manufacturing Bill of Materials informs and drives it all.

 Optimally, a business should be able to produce its products as efficiently and cost-effectively as possible due to an accurate, revision-controlled Bill of Materials.
 This is why it is important to produce a BOM that is very well organised, accurate and up to date.

-Little details, big losses: Why your BOM needs to be accurate
+Little details, big losses: Why your manufacturing BOM needs to be accurate

 The dangers facing a business when a Bill of Materials is ineptly put together can be many and extremely costly – both in terms of time wastage, and through a needless squandering of capital and labour resources.

 Inventory management software can prove essential in such circumstances.
 Missing components in the production process can be instantly and accurately tracked and traced – down to a single bolt, washer or nail.